NateRex/titanforge/packages/graphics/README.md

 # Graphics

-This library contains code for rendering 2D and 3D geometry using the OpenGL standard.
+This library contains code for rendering 2D and 3D objects using the OpenGL standard.

 For instructions on how to build and run this code, please refer to the [parent README](../../README.md).